abinit/abinit/doc/tutorial/eph4mob.md

     This variable gives the different paths to the pseudopotentials.
     Use, for instance,

          pseudos "../../../Psps_for_tests/13al.981214.fhi, ../../../Psps_for_tests/33as.pspnc"

     to specify the relative path to the pseudos if you are following the conventions employed in this tutorials You may need to adapt the paths depending on your *$ABI_PSPDIR*.

 This tutorial starts with the DFPT calculation for all the $\qq$-points that might be quite time-consuming.
-You can immediately start the job with:
+You can immediately start the job in background with:

     abinit teph4mob_1.in > teph4mob_1.log 2> err &

 The calculation is done for AlAs, the same crystalline material as in the first two DFPT tutorials.
 Many input parameters are also quite similar.
 For more details about this first step, please refer to the first and second tutorials on DFPT.
-Since AlAs is a polar semiconductor, we need to compute with DFPT the Born effective charges and the dielectric tensor These quantities are then used to treat the long-range part of the dynamical matrix in the Fourier interpolation of the phonon frequencies.
+Since AlAs is a polar semiconductor, we need to compute with DFPT the Born effective charges and the static dielectric tensor
+These quantities are then used to treat the long-range part of the dynamical matrix in the Fourier interpolation of the phonon frequencies.
 We will see that these quantities are also needed in the Fourier interpolation of the DFPT potential.